Google Ads Spending Guide: How Much to Spend on Contractor Google Ads?

 They don’t realize that their account is learning over time (assuming you have a reliable agency working with you) which means your results will only increase the longer your campaigns run.

 Another reason why contractors fall off the wagon is that they make emotional decisions.

 They see slow results in the first month and fire their agency.
 At the same time, they get stuck with a “Google Ads doesn’t work” mindset and get defensive when someone suggests growing their business with paid ads.

 But a bad experience isn’t the same as a bad marketing strategy.

 Let your first month be the research phase of your ads campaign and use what you learn to make the following months highly profitable.

-This depends on your industry, location and competition, but generally speaking we recommend a budget of $1,000 a month as a minimum and up to $15,000 a month depending on your goals.
+Our recommendation depends on your industry, location, and competition, but generally speaking, we recommend a budget of $1,000 a month as a minimum and up to $15,000 a month depending on your goals.